By Jeffrey J. Peshut

 On February 7th, the Labor Department announced that Total Non-Farm Employment (“Employment”) increased by 113,000 workers during January.
 The job gains were lower than expected, however, and reflected the second straight month of disappointing job growth.
 December payrolls were adjusted upward slightly, from 74,000 to 75,000.
 Notwithstanding these modest gains, the Unemployment Rate edged slightly downward from 6.7% to 6.6%, the lowest since October 2008.

 Because the Unemployment Rate measures only the unemployed who are actively looking for work, however, the current Rate distorts the actual number of available workers in the economy.
 Some people would very much like to work, but have become so frustrated with the lack of suitable employment alternatives that they’ve withdrawn from the labor force for the time being.
-As a result, the absolute level of Employment and the Employment growth rate provide a better yardstick for measuring the state of the U.S. labor market and economy.
+Business owners may not be aware of all the options to them when it comes to recruitment.
+For those looking to employ truck drivers, for example, there is software that they can look at that will help them recruit the best workforce possible.
+As a result of the distortion of the number of available workers, the absolute level of Employment and the Employment growth rate provide a better yardstick for measuring the state of the U.S. labor market and economy.

 Employment and Employment Growth – Historical Context

 In absolute terms, Employment increased by 52.3 million workers from 1978 through 2013.
 During this 35-year period, there were two lengthy periods with particularly strong Employment growth.
 From the beginning of 1983 through mid-1990, a total of seven-and-a-half years, Employment grew by 21.0 million or 2.8 million workers per year.
 Employment grew by 24.4 million during the nine-and-a-half year period from mid-1991 through the end of 2000 or 2.6 million workers per year.